 - Child development centers — On your installation, you'll usually find a child development center offering care for children ages 6 weeks to 5 years.
-Hours may vary but are typically 6 a.m. to 6:30 p.m. on weekdays, year-round.
+Hours may vary but are typically 6 a.m. to 6 p.m. on weekdays with extended hours at some locations, year-round.
 Some centers offer part-time and hourly care, too.
 Your child would be placed with other children in the same age group, who may or may not have disabilities.

-- Family child care homes — Family child care homes, also known as child development homes, may be a good choice for your child.
+- Family child care homes — Family child care homes may be a good choice for your child.
 In their own home, providers care for a small group of children of all abilities, up to age 12.
 The home may be on or off the installation and may offer additional hours, such as before and after school, nights and weekends.

 - School-age care programs — These programs for children ages 6 to 12 are usually open before and after school, on holidays and for summer day camp.
 These care programs may use space in a child development center, but are more often located in youth centers or schools.
 The children receive a planned curriculum and the ability to interact with their peers, who may or may not have disabilities.